AndrewCTF/Carpet-PvP/docs/FakePlayers.md

 - `/player <name> glide start`
 - `/player <name> glide stop`

+Notes:
+- Running `glide start` while the bot is on the ground will *arm* gliding but will not spam-jump.
+- `glide goto ...` will perform a takeoff jump and deploy elytra automatically.

 ### Freeze / hover

 Freeze forces the bot to hold position (zero velocity) and disables gravity while gliding.